Website Christians Against Poverty New Zealand

 Some of the benefits of working at CAP

-- Generous annual leave provisions – annual entitlement 5 weeks for first year and then can build towards 6 weeks
+- Generous annual leave provisions – annual entitlement of five weeks for the first year, then building towards six weeks.

-Please note: You are required to disclose any convictions or pending charges in your application, and a Police Check will be requested if you are appointed to the role.
-Please refer to CAP’s Police Check Policy (linked on the application page) for more details.
+Please note that you will be required to disclose any convictions or pending charges in your application, and a Ministry of Justice vetting check, with acceptable results, will be a condition of appointment to this role.
+Please see CAP’s Police Check Policy for more details.

 To apply for this job please visit capnz.bamboohr.com.